 By Francis Etheredge

 Mr. Francis Etheredge is a Catholic layman, married with eight children, plus three in heaven and a writer.
-More about this life in The Prayerful Kiss, Honest Rust and Gold, Within Reach of You, The Family on Pilgrimage: God Leads Through Dead Ends and other books.
-He has earned a BA Div (Hons), MA in Catholic Theology, PGC in Biblical Studies, PGC in Higher Education, and an MA in Marriage and Family (Distinction).
+More on theology in Scripture: A Unique Word and books one and two of a trilogy, From Truth to truth: Volume II – Faith and Reason in Dialogue and Volume III – Faith is Married Reason, published by Cambridge Scholars Publishing.
+He has earned a Certificate in Religious Education, a BA Div (Hons), an MA in Catholic Theology, a PGC in Biblical Studies, a PGC in Higher Education, and an MA in Marriage and Family (Distinction).